0cjs/sedoc/linux/distro/pkg-nix.md

 `--dry-run` and `-v` (verbose) options available on pretty much everything.

-    nix-env -qa         # Query packages; -a = all (uninstalled too; slow)
+    sudo nix-daemon --daemon &  # start daemon in docker container nix ping-store      # (no args) check if daemon is running and accessible nix-env -qa         # Query packages; -a = all (uninstalled too; slow)

     #   Nixpkgs "standard library"